infernojs/inferno/readme.md

 # InfernoJS

 Inferno is a framework for building user-interface components (specifically for the browser's DOM).
-Inferno strives to delivery the best performance for not only initial page render times, but for sequential and random update render times too.
-Like React and Mitrhil, Inferno adopts elements of a virtual DOM as a lightweight representation of the actual DOM.
-However, unlike other frameworks that use virtual DOMs, Inferno does not carry out expensive diffs on the virtual DOM, but on the values within the virtual DOM.
+Inferno's key characteristic is performance, under the hood it uses virtual DOM as a lightweight representation of the actual DOM.
+However, unlike other frameworks that use virtual DOMs, Inferno does not diff its virtual DOM on each update, but rather it checks the non-static parts of the virtual DOM and checks parts that have only been updated.
+This technique allows Inferno to achieve blazingly fast DOM operations with very little overhead.

 ## Overview